 Marinade • 150g yoghurt • 1 teaspoon garam masala • 1.5 teaspoon black pepper • 1 teaspoon turmeric powder • 0.5 teaspoon salt

 How to make it… 1.
-Use a meat tenderiser or roller to flatten the chicken breasts so they are even in thickness as possible (don’t beat it to a pulp!).
+Use a meat tenderiser or roller to flatten the chicken breasts so they are as even in thickness as possible (but don’t beat it to a pulp!).
 2. Rub the lemon juice on the chicken breasts and leave for 15 minutes.
 This will remove the grease so the chicken absorbs the marinade fully.
 3. Mix all the marinade ingredients well and cover the chicken breasts.
 Leave for at least 1 hour and up to 24 hours.
 4. Remove the chicken breasts and shake off the excess marinade.
 5. Heat the ghee to a medium heat and fry the chicken breasts for 5 minutes on each side.
-Set aside add the cardamons, cloves and cinnamon stick and fry for 30 seconds.
+Set aside.
+Add the cardamons, cloves and cinnamon stick to the pan and fry for 30 seconds.
 6. Add the rest of the ghee to the pan, then add the onion and cook for 5 minutes.
 7. Add the garlic paste and ginger paste and cook for 2 minutes.
 8. Add the rest of the marinade, the crushed almonds and salt, and when everything has mixed fully add the chicken, cover the pan and cook gently until the chicken breasts are cooked through fully.
-9. Add the cream in aswirl, and the almonds and coriander to garnish to serve.
+9. Garnish with almonds and coriander, then add the cream on top in a swirl just before serving.